gitpoint/git-point/README.md

 ## Contributors

-A million thanks to some awesome people :)
+A million thanks to the following contributors:

 * [George Jose](https://github.com/G2Jose)